ipfs/benchmarks/README.md

 ```

 ### FILESET:
-Use env vairable TESTCLASS to run test just agianst that class.
+Use env variable TESTCLASS to run test just against that class.
 Options of TestClass are define in the config.
 ```bash
 > FILESET="One64MBFile" node local-add
 ```